Privacy Policy

 - optimise the user-friendliness and performance of the platform.

-If cookies or similar technologies are used for this purpose that are not technically necessary (e.g. for analysis or marketing purposes), this is done exclusively on the basis of your consent (Section 25 (1) TDDDG in conjunction with Art.
-6 (1) (a) GDPR).
-In all other respects, we base the analysis on our legitimate interest in the economic and user-friendly design of our offering (Art.
-6 para.
-1 lit. f GDPR).
+Where cookies or similar technologies are used for this purpose that are not technically necessary (e.g. for analysis or marketing purposes), this is done exclusively on the basis of your consent (Section 25(1) TDDDG in conjunction with Article 6(1)(a) GDPR).
+Furthermore, we base the analysis on our legitimate interest in the economic and user-friendly design of our offering (Art.
+6(1)(f) GDPR).

-5.6 Marketing, newsletters and direct advertising
+5.6 Marketing, newsletters and direct marketing

 (Art.
-6 para.
-1 lit. a and lit. f GDPR, Section 7 UWG)
+6(1)( a and f of the GDPR, Section 7 of the UWG)

 - personalised content and offers, provided you have consented to this,

-- direct advertising to existing customers for our own similar products and services by e-mail under the conditions of Section 7 (3) UWG (legitimate interest, Art.
-6 (1) lit. f GDPR).
+- Direct marketing to existing customers for our own similar products and services by email under the conditions of Section 7(3) of the UWG (legitimate interest, Art.
+6(1)(f) GDPR).

 5.7 Cooperation with partners and service providers